 Certain tools are life savers when it comes to self-sufficient living.
 Buying a freeze dryer for home use may not be one of them for everyone.
 But let me tell you.
 It’s come in handy in this apartment.

-Mr. Traditional and I welcomed our first child this past winter.
+My husband & I welcomed our first child in winter 2021.
 Read more on our home-birth story here.
 Being the old-fashioned couple we are, we planned to breastfeed.
-Being the city-living girl I am, I did not plan to store away a “stash”.
+And being the city-living girl I am, I did not plan to store away a “stash”.
 We had discussed that I would negotiate a work from home situation with my company after my maternity leave ended.

 So, I didn’t think it would be necessary to have a stockpile of breast milk.
 I also naively thought that a stash would only happen if I pumped.
 And for several reasons, I had no intentions of doing that either.
 At least not via electronic means.
 Lastly, our standard refrigerator/freezer combo didn’t seem practical since we’d just purchased 1/8th of a cow.
 Not to mention the other food items we keep on hand.